nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 What if we did not have an outgroup to polarize alleles with?
 In this case we could calculate the folded SFS.
 Let's try it.

-First we'll calculate the allele frequency likelihoods with `-doSaf 1`, which requires us to supply `-anc` for which we will supply the reference FASTA in the case of folding (remember, we are pretending that we don't have a reliable ancestral fasta to polarize with):
+First we'll calculate the allele frequency likelihoods with `-doSaf 1`, which requires us to use `-anc` for which we will supply the reference FASTA in the case of folding (remember, we are pretending that we don't have a reliable ancestral fasta to polarize with):